Jozef-Sz/Tools-SideProjects-and-HWs/strlib/README.md

 4. Create a pull request, which I thank you in advance :wink: :smiley:

 ### NOTES:
-If you find any bug or mistake in the library's code, please make an issue labeled with the strlib label.
+If you find any bugs or mistakes in the library's code or docs, please make an issue labeled with the strlib label.
+Or even better a pull request. :wink: